cmu-delphi/delphi-epidata/docs/new_endpoint_tutorial.md

 # code review and submission

 All tests pass, and the changes are working as intended.
-Now submit the code for review, e.g. by opening a pull request on GitHub.
+Now submit the code for review, (e.g., by opening a pull request on GitHub).
 For an example, see the actual
 [pull request for the `fluview_meta` endpoint](https://github.com/cmu-delphi/delphi-epidata/pull/93)
 created in this tutorial.